senabIsShort/strummarizer/README.md

 Author : Abdurrahman SEN
 This is my submission for the coding task: Structuring and Summarising Dialogue Progression.

-A `requirements.txt` file is provided to install necessary libraries (spaCy + Ollama).
+A `requirements.txt` file is provided to install necessary python libraries (spaCy + Ollama).
+Subtask 2 uses [Ollama](https://ollama.com/download) to run the LLM locally.

 Each subtasks is treated independently, with the output printed in the terminal.